 Typically, floods are caused by heavy rains, overflowing rivers, thawing snow, hurricane storm surges, or flash flooding.
 If you’re close to the water table, in a flood plain, or in a region prone to any of these conditions, flood insurance is a smart plan.

-4) Make Sure your Cleaning Company Uses Advanced Cleaning Equipment
+4) Make Sure The Water Damage Restoration Company Uses Advanced Equipment

-After experiencing water damage, your insurance company may hire their own cleaners for your home.
+After experiencing water damage, your insurance company may hire or recommend their own cleaners for your home.

 These cleaners aren’t always of the highest level of quality.
 They may be constrained by a tight budget imposed by your insurance agency, for example, making them unwilling to go the extra mile.